zwave-js/zwave-js-ui/docs/guide/mqtt.md

 ## Broadcast

-You can send 2 kind of broadcast requests:
+You can send two kind of broadcast requests:

 1. Send it to values to _all values with a specific suffix_ in the network.

+> [!NOTE]
+> This creates a LOT of traffic and can have a significant performance impact.

 Topic: `<mqtt_prefix>/_CLIENTS/ZWAVE_GATEWAY-<mqtt_name>/broadcast/<value_topic_suffix>/set`